ReDI-School/js-berlin-2021-spring/lesson06.md

 - Add a debugger statement somewhere in the code below and run it.
 - add some variables and/or expression to `watch` and see their values changing
+- be sure to remove the `debugger` statement when you are happy with how the code works

 ```js
 let people = 9;